First-order phase transitions in Twin Higgs models: Twin Higgs scalar potential

 Further on we exploit the unitary gauge where $\chi^{+}_I$ and $\chi^{0}_I$ are eaten by longitudinal degrees of freedom of the SM and twin $W^{\pm}$ and $Z^{0}$ vectors.
 Thus, one can substitute $H_{I}=\left( \right)$ into \eqref{eq:VtreeH}, obtaining

 Here, $\lambda$, $\kappa$, $\sigma$, $\rho$ and $f_0$ are free real parameters. $f_0$ is the scale of the spontaneous $SU(4)$ symmetry breaking and is related to the VEVs of SM and twin Higgs bosons: $f_0^2\approx v_A^2+v_B^2$, where $v_I\equiv\langle h_I \rangle$.
 While $f_0$ and $\lambda$ must be positive, there are generically no restriction on the sign of the couplings that explicitly break the $SU(4)$ symmetry~\footnote{In the past literature an arbitrary sign of $\sigma$ was considered while $\kappa$ was assumed to be positive~\cite{Barbieri:2005ri,Beauchesne:2015lva,Katz:2016wtw}.
 This is well justified as long as one considers hard $\mathbb{Z}_2$ breaking coupling $\rho\leq0$.
 However, in the general case there is no reason to exclude negative values of $\kappa$ (see for example ref.~\cite{Ahmed:2017psb}).}.
 In order to guarantee the approximate $SU(4)$ and $\mathbb{Z}_2$ symmetries which protect the SM Higgs mass parameter from the quadratically divergent loop corrections, the first term in the potential \eqref{eq:V_tree} has to be dominant.
-Hence, the coupling $\lambda$ should dominate over the other dimensionless scalar couplings: $|\kappa|$, $|\sigma|$, and $|\rho|$.
-Nevertheless, the symmetry breaking interactions in the tree-level potential play crucial roles: the $SU(4)$ breaking but $\mathbb{Z}_2$ preserving $\kappa$ provides the non-zero mass of the SM-like Higgs while the softly $\mathbb{Z}_2$-breaking $\sigma$ is necessary to obtain a mild hierarchy $v_B\gtrsim3v_A$ between the VEVs of the SM and twin Higgs bosons, which is required by the LHC Higgs coupling measurements~\cite{Ahmed:2017psb}.
+Hence, the coupling $\lambda$ should dominate over the other dimensionless scalar couplings: $|\kappa|$, $|\sigma|$, and $|\rho|$.~\footnote{This condition together with conditions for the SM Higgs mass and VEV given in appendix \ref{app:VEVandMass} guarantee that the effective potential is bounded from below.} Nevertheless, the symmetry breaking interactions in the tree-level potential play crucial roles: the $SU(4)$ breaking but $\mathbb{Z}_2$ preserving $\kappa$ provides the non-zero mass of the SM-like Higgs while the softly $\mathbb{Z}_2$-breaking $\sigma$ is necessary to obtain a mild hierarchy $v_B\gtrsim3v_A$ between the VEVs of the SM and twin Higgs bosons, which is required by the LHC Higgs coupling measurements~\cite{Ahmed:2017psb}.
 The hard $\mathbb{Z}_2$ breaking interaction controlled by $\rho$ is not absolutely necessary and was often neglected in the past but it can be present in some UV completions of TH models~\cite{Katz:2016wtw}.

 The full expressions for the tree-level VEVs and masses of SM and twin Higgs bosons were given in appendix \ref{app:VEVandMass}.
 Here, for better clarity, we present the formulas obtained in the limit $\lambda\gg\kappa,\;\sigma,\;\rho$ and $v_A/f_0\ll1$ which is often refereed to as the pseudo Nambu-Goldstone boson approximation.
 They read